Though Rubber plants propagate best in the soil for sturdy support, rooting in water is necessary for faster root growth.

 If you are propagating Rubber plants in a larger number, leaf node cutting is the best alternative.

-Now, make the cuttings at the internodes, with one node and at least one leaf.
+Make the cuttings at the internodes, with one node and at least one leaf.
 About 2 inches long cutting will do the magic!

 Be careful, as the sap will come out oozing from the cut.
 Use some paper towels to stop the sap in your new branch.